daohu527/wheel/doc/base/object_pool.md

 The above method is the same as the memory management method, 1 and 3 are C++ memory management methods, and 2 is Java memory management methods.

+#### The user actively releases resources
+We will provide an active release interface.

 ## Benchmarks
 1. Poco::ObjectPool
+2. Boost::pool

 ## Testcase